 Cold Temperatures Are Not so Critical

 On the other hand, cold temperatures can slow down the aging process, although the wine can also prevent the chemical reactions it needs as well.
-Don’t be afraid that lower temperatures will affect the quality or taste of the wine, but nevertheless are not recommended.
+Don’t be afraid that lower temperatures will affect the quality or taste of the wine; nevertheless are not recommended.
 All bottles of good wine, until opened, must be stored at a temperature above 50 degrees F. This will allow the wine to be stored at a suitable temperature and be able to get the chemical reactions it needs.

 The Refrigerator Is Not a Wine Cooler